Overview of Patent Registration in India

 Conduct a thorough patent search as the first step in determining whether the innovation is original.
 Looking up the invention's patentability.
 It is wise to conduct a comprehensive investigation into patentability to ascertain the possibility of obtaining a patent prior to applying for one in India.
 To ascertain patentability, visit http://ipindiaservices.gov.in/publicsearch.
 Remember that you don't need to do this step alone.

 After the international search for the application is finished, the patent specification is written.
 Technical and legal claims made by the inventor may or may not be included in this paper.
 If there are no claims, the specification is tentative; if there are, it is comprehensive.
 The invention is described in detail, together with valuable examples and the optimal way to put it into practice, in the specification.
-When a patent specification is comprehensive and includes all of the inventor's claims, it is legally protected.
+When a patent specification is comprehensive and includes all of the inventor's claims, it is legally protected — which is why thorough patent proofreading before submission is strongly recommended.

 Once the patent specification is created, you can apply for a patent in India.
 Applications may be complete or preliminary, depending on the drafted specifications.
 The Provisional or Complete Specification is filed in Form 2 in compliance with the Indian Patent Act, whereas the Patent Application is filed in Form 1.
-You have a year to file a complete patent specification that contains the inventor's claims if you have previously submitted a provisional one.
+You have a year to file a complete patent specification that contains the inventor's claims if you have previously completed provisional patent filing.

 Following filing, the Patent is published for public inspection in an official gazette.
-As long as they have a good cause, the public can object to the Patent because of its transparency.
+As long as they have a good cause, the public can raise an opposition to grant of patent because of its transparency.

 Only after an explicit request for examination has been made is the patent application examined.
 This request needs to be filed within 48 months of the Patent's priority date or filing date.
 A chosen patent examiner thoroughly reviews the application and then reports any problem discovered throughout the examination.
 Within a year of the report's publication, a response must be sent.
 In order to address these issues, known as patent prosecution, the examiner may, if necessary, call the applicant or representative to a hearing.